 Urination is affected by Datura as well.
 On one hand, it induces the urge to urinate frequently.
 On the other, the actual act of urination becomes extremely difficult and unpleasant.

 Hallucination is one of the most prominent effects of Datura, even in very small doses.
 It encompasses every sense: it affects touch, taste, smell, and vision.
 Users have reported very confusing and intense experiences in this regard.
 “Phantom cigarettes” are a hallmark of the Datura experience, which even non-smokers may experience.

 Datura‘s effects on the reproductive system are just as contradictory.
 On one hand, it increases libido.
 On the other, it causes erectile dysfunction.

-It also suppresses language, focus and memory.
+It also suppresses language, focus, and memory.

 Cognitive fatigue is another one of its effects, as is cognitive dysphoria and amnesia.